aws-samples/amazon-serverless-datalake-workshop/README.md

 ## Why Serverless
 * Simple to manage
-* No Cost for Idle
+* No cost for idle
 * Agile

 # Setup

 > ***For this lab, ensure the current AWS region is US East (N. Virginia).***

-Here is the Amazon CloudFormation script that the cloud engineering team made available. <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvent-2018-serverless-datalake&templateURL=https://s3.amazonaws.com/arc326-instructions/script/serverless-data-lake.yaml" target="_blank">Create a stack</a> This template will provide a headstart in configuring the data lake.
+Here is the Amazon CloudFormation script that the cloud engineering team made available. <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvent-2018-serverless-datalake&templateURL=https://s3.amazonaws.com/arc326-instructions/script/serverless-data-lake.yaml" target="_blank">Create a stack</a> This template will provide a head start in configuring the data lake.

 [Annotated CloudFormation Template ](serverlessdatalake2018.html)